lrinkedewit/unit-11-auth-redo/README.md

 - [ ] Understand basics of cookies and sessions
 - [ ] Understand the purpose of different encryption methods and how they work
 - [ ] Understand how headers play a role in authorization
+- [ ] Exposure to server side templating

 ##Cookies